Acceptable Use Policy

 Other equipment that operates in the 2.4 GHz radio spectrum—including some cordless phones—may also cause problems with the wireless network.
 Any device causing such interference will have to be turned off.

-Cabrini assumes no responsibility to compensate you for any direct or incidental costs related to requiring that the use of the interfering equipment be terminated on college owned or managed property.
+Cabrini assumes no responsibility to compensate you for any direct or incidental costs related to requiring that the use of the interfering equipment be terminated on University owned or managed property.

 Requesting Exceptions to this Policy

-Specific temporary exceptions to this policy may be granted by the Office of Information Technology & Resources (ITR) to address needs in areas that are not adaquately served by the college-provided wireless network or for other reasons deemed appropriate by ITR.
+Specific temporary exceptions to this policy may be granted by the Office of Information Technology & Resources (ITR) to address needs in areas that are not adequately served by the University-provided wireless network or for other reasons deemed appropriate by ITR.

 Requests for temporary exceptions to the 2.4 GHz Airspace Policy must be addressed in writing (email is acceptable) to firstname.lastname@example.org and must explain which kind of equipment would be operated, the location where it would be operated, the reason for its use, and the time period for which the exception is requested.